Sensational Stuffing Recipe - Quick, Easy & Simple

-I love Rachel Alba's recipes at HubPages (do check hers out) and I do fix many like she says to but more than a couple I changed to suit me better.
+I love Rachel Alba's recipes at HubPages (do check hers out) and I do fix many as she says to but more than a couple I changed to suit me better.
 I don't think she would mind, I think many cooks do this.

-Celery Adds Heavenly Flavor
+Celery Adds Some Heavenly Flavor

-I never cared for celery growing up, or did not know I did.
+I never cared for celery growing up or did not know I did.
 I loved the odor but was an adult before I realized how good the flavor is and how so many things are so incomplete without it.
 Stuffing is number one on that list!